Duilio-class ironclad: General characteristics and machinery

 The ships' propulsion system consisted of two vertical compound steam engines each driving a single screw propeller, with steam supplied by eight coal-fired, rectangular boilers.
 The boilers were in two groups, one forward and one aft, and each group was trunked into a single large funnel.
-Duilios engines produced a top speed of 15.04 kn at 7711 ihp.
-Specific figures for Enrico Dandolos original engines have not survived.
+Duilio's engines produced a top speed of 15.04 kn at 7711 ihp.
+Specific figures for Enrico Dandolo's original engines have not survived.
 The new engines installed in her 1895–1898 refit were slightly more powerful, producing a speed of 15.6 kn from 8045 ihp.
 The ships could steam for 3760 nmi at a speed of 10 kn; the range fell to 2875 nmi at 13 kn.